-Moreover, the immunity provision can be analogized to the UNSC deferral and referral powers in the Rome Statute.387 While the permanent members of the UNSC were unsuccessful in ensuring a de jure veto power in the Rome Statute, they effectively have a de facto veto over prosecutions.
-The UNSC has the ability to both refer cases to the ICC, and the ability to continually defer prosecutions in exercising their UN Chapter VII powers in the event of a threat to international peace and security.
-It is unlikely that any UNSC referral will involve a permanent member of the UNSC or their allies.
-And, in the off chance that any prosecution threatens their interests, they always have the ability to defer prosecutions indefinitely.
+that any prosecution threatens their interests, they always have the ability to defer prosecutions indefinitely.
 Some permanent members on the UNSC like Russia, the United States, and China did not view these protections as sufficient and have been able to immunize themselves fully from potential ICC prosecutions by not joining the ICC regime.

-This circumstance where major world powers are not subject to the Rome Statute has not lead to the widespread rejection of the ICC regime by commentators, perhaps justifiably so.
-It is likely that commentators have concluded that even though the Rome regime is imperfect and not universal, it can at least achieve some modicum of justice.
+This circumstance where major world powers are not subject to the Rome Statute has not led to the widespread rejection of the ICC regime by commentators, perhaps justifiably so.
+It is likely that commentators have concluded that even though the ICC regime is imperfect and not universal, it can at least achieve some modicum of justice.
 The response to the Malabo Protocol has largely lacked this nuanced perspective.
 For example, approximately forty civil society groups expressed their disapproval of the inclusion of the immunity provision.
-The African Court Coalition, took a more cautious view, supporting the regional criminal court if it comes into existence, but expressing concerns about the immunity provision and debating ways to limit its reach.
+The African Court Coalition to a more cautious view, supporting the regional criminal court if it comes into existence, but expressing concerns about the immunity provision and debating ways to limit its reach.

 This subsection has discussed a number of legal and policy reasons why the inclusion of the immunity provision does not render the entire regional criminal court project suspect.
 For example, the provision may actually work to encourage state cooperation with the regional criminal court because leaders will not have to fear that the court will be used as a tool by more powerful states for regime change.
 Additionally, the coverage of both quotidian and crisis crimes and the provision for corporate criminal liability are significant and necessary innovations in the field of international criminal law.
-It is also worth mentioning that institutions are developing entities that do not remain static from the time of their establishment, but continue to change in response to events and international normative developments, as such it may be that the most disfavored provisions of the proposed regional criminal court are amended or change with subsequent state practice or interpretation of the Protocol.
-In sum, the regional criminal tribunal can be seen as an example of a burgeoning "counter regime," established as an
+It is also worth mentioning that institutions are developing entities that do not remain static from the time of their establishment, but rather continue to change in response to events and international normative developments; as such, it may be that the most disfavored provisions of the proposed regional criminal court are amended or change with subsequent state practice or interpretation of the Proto-